This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For instance, you will probably file with the Texas Workforce Commission for housing issues.
 In contrast, you may need to file with the U.S. Department of Education for problems at school or with special education services.

-If mediations fail and an investigation indicates a probable cause for discrimination, you may take your case to a public hearing for resolution.
+If mediations fail and an investigation indicates probable cause for discrimination, you may take your case to a public hearing for resolution.

 Get Matched with a Leading Birth Injury Attorney in Your Area